 Adjust brightness, temperature, tint, saturation, and gamma using the adjustment sliders.
 A Reset button will show up at the top of the Picture Settings to return all sliders to their default positions.

 Adjust Colors Using A LUT

 Apply a color grading LUT using the Select LUT... button.
 Note that this feature requires an Ecamm Live Pro plan.

-Two other options can be found at the bottom of Camera Effects window:
+A few other options can be found at the bottom of Camera Effects window: